lawos98/Scala/mockup/README.md

 ### Description

-- We start our adventure at the starting point and climb further on the map where we can meet
+- We start our adventure at the starting point and climb further on the random generated map.

 ### Details